screener-io/screener-storybook/README.md

 ### Known Issues

-Screener Steps are currently broken in the Alpha, so any states beyond the initial will not be present in the Visual UI.
+* Storybook MDX1 (6.3=<) does not render properly at the current Alpha and might cause a visual regression on the MDX based stories.
+Currently, there are no known workarounds other than migrate it to MDX2 format and use Storybook 6.4+.
+We are working to mitigate the issue and bring a solution as soon as it becomes available.

-We will consider automatically removing the `__screener_storybook__` hooks or providing a migration tool for this closer to release.
+* We will consider automatically removing the `__screener_storybook__` hooks or providing a migration tool for this closer to release.

-Documentation updates to follow closer to release.
+* Documentation updates to follow closer to release.

 ___